Resume Writer & LinkedIn Certification:

 Can my CCST credential be revoked once I have earned it?

-All requirements of CCST certification, renewal, and CDI membership standards must be maintained in order to earn or retain a CDI credential.
-CDI reserves the right to revoke a CCST credential for any of the following: Renewal requirements are not maintained and completed within required timelines.
-Membership lapses due to non-renewal.
+All requirements of CCST certification, renewal, and/or CDI membership standards must be maintained in order to earn or retain a CDI credential.
+CDI reserves the right to revoke a CCST credential for any of the following: Renewal requirements are not maintained and completed within required timelines at the appropriate rate for member/non-member status.
+Member fails to complete the required 12 consecutive months of membership to qualify for the discounted rate provided at registration and makes no attempt to pay the difference in order to retain said credential.
 Individual is found guilty in a court of law for a grievance within the industry (unprofessional, unethical, unlawful conduct and/or business practices).

 For more information on the CCST credential, contact CDI at firstname.lastname@example.org.